Optics Questions with Solutions

 II) The image is upright

-III) The height of the image is twice the image of the object
+III) The image height is twice the object height

 A) I, II and III